LiaOb21/colora/config/README.md

   path_to_gx_db: "resources/gxdb"
 ```

-### 2. Example of suitable parameters for Rhizophagus irregularis:
+### :mushroom: 2.
+Example of suitable parameters for Rhizophagus irregularis:

 ```
 #Set this to False if you want to skip the fcsgx step: